-Successful graduates of the Graphic Design certificate program will be able to add to their professional portfolio and are expected to complete an internship.
+Successful graduates of the Graphic Design certificate program will be able to add to their professional portfolio.
 They will be prepared for continued growth in their career field and for entry-level jobs in advertising agencies, printing companies, publishing firms and companies that maintain in-house graphic design departments.
 Co/prerequisite requirements for courses listed in the certificate will be handled on a case-by-case basis.